sci-42ver/SICP_SDF/sicp_notes.md

+@CblueX IMHO that is fine as https://en.cppreference.com/w/c/language/operator_incdec "... real floating type ..." says.

+As Will Ness says, IMHO Christoph's is better than Kyle Cronin's.
+Also see this QA answer https://stackoverflow.com/a/1240613/21294350 which says the relation between tail-call optimization and tail-recursion optimization.
+It also says how `goto` or `jump` is used.

+The above "imaginary assembly language" can be understood better with https://en.wikipedia.org/wiki/Tail_call#C_example IMHO. `duplicate_aux` there can be *nested* in `duplicate` just like the above `function_tail_optimized` and `function` by adjusting the "parent frame" possibly to set "the parameters for the subroutine" appropriately.
+Then the `if` inside `duplicate_aux` decide the base case for the recursive `jump` and then "will then return directly to the return address of" callee as wikipedia says.

+Notice `jump` doesn't imply tracking "return address" at least for [x86 `jmp`](https://www.felixcloutier.com/x86/jmp) "the new TSS’s *previous task link field is not loaded* with the old task’s TSS selector.
+A return to the previous task can thus not be carried out by executing the IRET instruction.
+Switching tasks with the JMP instruction differs in this regard from the *CALL* instruction which does set the NT flag and *save the previous task link* information".

+As one reference for future readers, also see https://stackoverflow.com/a/9814654/21294350 which gives one more detailed step-by-step optimization example than Kevin Montrose's.

+As one reference for future readers, also see https://stackoverflow.com/a/9814654/21294350 which gives one more detailed step-by-step optimization example than Kevin Montrose's.
+One alternative method for implementing tail call optimization is shown in wikipedia https://en.wikipedia.org/wiki/Tail_call#Through_trampolining "a piece of code that *repeatedly* calls functions. *All* functions are entered via the trampoline".
+One detailed example is shown in https://stackoverflow.com/a/489860/21294350 which loops in `trampoline` to run all calls.

+Thanks.
+I can understand what you meant about env.
+But my question is about "first-class expression" shown in that notes pdf.
+I can't understand why ucblogo uses such "first-class expression" which seems to be not First-class citizen (please see the last sentence in point 1 and 2.1) *in place of first-class functions* used by Scheme?
+Sorry if my question has ambiguity.
+Please point out if any.
 # Notice
 - I am using Ryzen 4800H which is related the test result in this repo.
 - I won't dig into all *complexity computation* in this book since this is *not the target* of learning this book although I will do that sometimes.